Scams » Scam And Its Types » Application Scams

 Always keep in mind that every reputable company needs to have a physical address; victims sometimes overlook this.
 Scammers add fine print that is not associated with the government or any other hidden costs that could appear on victims' credit card accounts to the authorisation in an effort to win your trust.

-1. Impersonation of Official Entities: Scammers may pose as government officials, immigration authorities, or visa processing agencies, creating a false sense of legitimacy.
+Scammers pose as government officials, immigration authorities, or visa processing agencies to create a false sense of legitimacy.

-4. Identity Theft Risks: Victims may be asked to provide personal and financial information, including passport details, Social Security numbers, or bank account information, putting them at risk of identity theft.
+Victims may be asked to provide personal and financial information, such as passport numbers, Social Security numbers, or bank account details—putting them at serious risk of identity theft.

 College application scams

-1. Impersonation of Admissions Officials: Scammers may pose as college admissions officers, claiming to have the authority to guarantee admission or offering preferential treatment.
+Scammers may pose as college admissions officers, claiming to have the authority to guarantee admission or offer preferential treatment.

-5. Phishing and Identity Theft: Students may be asked to provide personal and financial information, such as Social Security numbers or banking details, under the guise of the application process, putting them at risk of identity theft.
+Students may be asked to provide personal and financial information—such as Social Security numbers or bank details—under the pretense of processing an application, exposing them to identity theft.

 Related links: